mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 tags: security
 ---

-For the past couple of years, SANS has spoiled us with an excellent annual "Holiday hack challenge".
+For the past couple of years, SANS has spoilt us with an excellent annual "Holiday hack challenge".
+This is mostly for fun, even though the people who formulate a write-up have a chance to win one of the prizes offered by SANS.

+I've tried my luck at the Holiday Hack Challenge in the past few years, but I didn't take the time to spend some time on the write-up.
+So this is my first attempt!

+A few notes before we start:
+* I'm not a native English speaker, so please forgive any grammatical mistake in this write-up.
+* I'm a software engineer, so I'll use scripts whenever I can to perform repetitive tasks on my behalf.
+I'll use Python 3 as a scripting language, unless I absolutely need a library/tool which is not available in Python.
+* I'm not trying to solve this challenge as fast as I can (and, as far as I know, there's no prize for the fastest submission).
+Instead, I might here and there take a detour and explore things I did not know about, as I stumble upon them.

+Let's get going!

 * TOC
 {:toc}